Stermere/AutoClipper/README.md

 # AutoClipper

-# a bot that leverages GPT-3.5 to clip streamers and creates video compliations of them fully autonomously
+# a bot that leverages LLM's to clip streamers and creates video compilations of them fully autonomously